coreos/locksmith/README.md

-# focaccia
+# rebootlockd

-Foccaccia is a reboot manager for the CoreOS update engine using etcd.
+rebootlockd is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines is rebooting at any given time.

 ## Usage

 ### Listing the Holders

 ```
-$ foccacia status
+$ rebootlockctl status
 Available: 0
 Max: 1